facuguerrero/PicAppAndroid/README.md

 The app is made up of three main parts:
 * A server (Application Server), responsible for connecting the users.
 It can be found [here](https://github.com/RodrigoDeRosa/PicappAppServer)
 * A server (Shared Server), responsible for administrating the application servers, user authentication, and files handling.
 It can be found [here](https://github.com/marcossch/PicAppSharedServer)
 * An Android client to be used by the final users.
-It can be found [here](https://github.com/marcossch/PicAppAndroid)
+It can be found (original repo) [here](https://github.com/marcossch/PicAppAndroid)

 My personal involvement in the project was on the Android Client and the Shared Server.